dengpeng/gram/README.md

-# GRAMS: A Generic REST-API Mock Server
+# GRAM: A Generic REST-API Mock

 ## Description

-GRAMS is a simple web server which enables defining of mock API end points flexibly using a RESTful interface at `/config` or using an integrated web app (WIP).
+GRAM is a simple Java based application which serves _mock_ API end points flexibly defined using a **RESTful interface** or using an integrated **web app**.

 The defined mock API end points can be accessed at the same server under the sub-path `/mock/`.